State Library Queensland | Review

 The State Library of Queensland hosts a whole array of free and paid family friendly workshops for the public to attend and enjoy.
 They regularly update their workshops to respond to families looking for something educational AND fun to do on the school holidays!
-Here’s what they’re currently doing!
+Take a look at what they’re currently doing!

 Summer Festival: art + stories + play

-There’s a world of family-friendly fun to be had at the State Library this summer with a mix of free and paid for activities running EVERY day for all ages and interests.
+There’s a world of family-friendly fun to be had at the State Library EVERY summer with a mix of free and paid for activities running EVERY day for all ages and interests.

 The Virtual Reality Club offers the chance to fire up your creativity and publish your very own book OR create a future city!
 You can build and animate a colourful digital diorama or wire up an interactive story map.
 If speed is more your thing, try your hand at constructing a custom robot racer or activate your inner-architect and design a futuristic home.